 BSS programs provide sound preparation for graduate school and a variety of careers that require a broad understanding of human behavior, social institutions, global trends and phenomena, and social justice.

 Oct 30, 2019 Camila Rojas' 19, an Environmental Science and Policy alumna, recently had her research published about tourism management, Protected area entry fee and governance quality, which resulted from her study abroad experience in Panama.
 Camila is currently working at a research station in Costa Rica and partnering with local non-profit organizations.
 To find out more about her research and career path, Office of Sustainability Digital Media Intern Lorna Probasco '20 caught up with Camila.
-Click here to read the article.
+Read the article here.